Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 colnames(test)[3] <- "feature_3_impute"
 ```

-feature 2 has missing values, so we will Impute these missing values
+Feature 2 has missing values, so we will Impute them with the feature 2
-with value from the next or the previous year of that same ID.
+value from the next year or the previous (if next year is also missing)

-I.e. if feature 2 for DEC 31 2001 is missing for ID number 5021, then
-replace with value from DEC 31 2002 or DEC 31 2000 of feature 2 of that
-same ID number (individual).
+corresponding to the same ID.

 ``` r
 train$date <- format(as.Date(train$date, format = "%Y-%m-%d"), "%Y")